23andMe/23andMeResearchKitModule/README.md

    ```

    **Researchkit.private**
-   Don't forget that when you add the following files to your project, they must have target membership set to "public"
+   Don't forget that when you add the following files to your project, they must have target membership set to "private"
    ```objc
    #import <ResearchKit/ORKOrderedTask+TwentyThreeAndMe.h>
    #import <ResearchKit/ORKResult+TwentyThreeAndMe.h>